Hannah Brown Attended The Same School Where ‘Bachelor’ Contestant Sydney Hightower Was Allegedly Bullied

-There has been yet another Bachelor bombshell in regards to current contestant Sydney Hightower’s background.
-She reportedly went to the same Tuscaloosa, Alabama high school that Hannah Brown did.
+There has been yet another Bachelor bombshell in regard to current contestant Sydney Hightower’s background.
+She reportedly went to the same Tuscaloosa, Alabama high school that Hannah Brown attended.
 This is an odd coincidence as the current Bachelor Peter Weber dated Brown on the last season of The Bachelorette, according to Entertainment Tonight.

 Hightower hasn’t yet brought up on the show the fact that she knew Weber’s ex-girlfriend for years and reportedly didn’t tell him either.
-In a recent interview Weber was asked if he knew this detail of Hightower’s past only to respond he had no idea and hadn’t discussed it with Brown.
+In a recent interview, Weber was asked if he knew this detail of Hightower’s past, only to respond he had no idea and hadn’t discussed it with Brown.

 “I didn’t know.
 I knew that they were both from Alabama.
 I had no idea that they went to the same high school,” he said.

 The fact that Brown and Hightower went to school together wouldn’t be as interesting if it wasn’t for the statements Hightower has made regarding her high school experience.
-During Monday’s three hour episode of The Bachelor, Hightower told Weber a heartbreaking story about how badly she was bullied in high school and how she often had to eat her lunch alone in a bathroom stall to escape the torment.
+During Monday’s three-hour episode of The Bachelor, Hightower told Weber a heartbreaking story about how badly she was bullied in high school and how she often had to eat her lunch alone in a bathroom stall to escape the torment.

 While many fans likely felt for after hearing the story, things got confusing and a bit awkward when one of Hightower’s former classmates took to Twitter to accuse Hightower of lying about being bullied.
 As The Inquisitr previously reported, the former classmate even shared yearbook photos that seemed to show Hightower enjoying a fantastic high school experience, winning numerous awards and beauty pageants.